fortunejs/fortune/README.md

 Finally we need to call `start` before we do anything with the instance.
 Then we can let the server listen, which yields a HTTP API that conforms to the [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org) specifications.
 By default, it is backed by an embedded document store, [NeDB](https://github.com/louischatriot/nedb), which doesn't persist to disk by default.

 For the Micro API serializer, we get a set of internal pre-defined routes.
-Note that routes are obfuscated to the client, to encourage the use of hypermedia.
+Note that the routes are obfuscated to the client, to encourage the use of hypermedia.

 | Verb     | Route (unobfuscated)  | Description |
 |:---------|:----------------------|:------------|